unique1o1/uniqx/README.md

 ### Local Forwarding

 You can forward a port on your local machine by using the `uniqx` command.
-This takes a positional argument, the local port to forward, as well as a mandatory `--remote-host` option, which specifies the address of the remote server and a subdomain to use.
+This takes a positional argument, the local port to forward, as well as a mandatory `--remote-host` option, which specifies the address of the remote server, and a `--subdomain` option.

 ### HTTP
 ```bash